NethServer/ns8-core/docs/core/api_server.md

 Audit database is saved inside `AUDIT_FILE` variable, default path is `/var/lib/nethserver/api-server/audit.db`.

-The audit logs can be access usign the `audit` API or directly from command line.
+The audit logs can be access using the `audit` API or directly from command line.
 Example:
 ```
 sqlite3 /var/lib/nethserver/api-server/audit.db "SELECT * FROM audit LIMIT 10;" ".exit"